 Do you rarely feel 100% well?
-You’re not sick, nothing seems to be wrong, but you feel tired, sluggish and sore.
-Maybe there’s an area of your body that doesn’t seem to heal though you’ve rested, applied hot/cold, been careful.
+You’re not sick, nothing seems to be wrong, but you feel tired, sluggish, and sore.
+Maybe there’s an area of your body that doesn’t seem to heal through you’ve rested, applied hot/cold, been careful.
 This silent malaise may be chronic inflammation.

 Not all inflammation is bad.
 Acute inflammation occurs when the body is injured (like a cut).
-The area gets swollen, red and feels tender.
+As a result, the area gets swollen, red, and feels tender.
 This is your immune system attacking the injury to start the healing process.
 We need this kind of inflammation.

 Most of the triggers of chronic inflammation are controllable and can be avoided.
 Here are the top common causes.

-Making small changes now could mean the difference between surviving and thriving.
-Reducing chronic inflammation is an important step to feeling better, being healthier and enabling the immune system to work as it should.
+In conclusion, making small changes now could mean the difference between surviving and thriving.
+Reducing chronic inflammation is an important step to feeling better, being healthier, and enabling the immune system to work as it should.

 This is what you need to do now.
 Click here and get our free report called “The 10 Keys to Increase Energy and Weight Loss.”
 If you are ready to take action and seek the help of a chiropractor, give us a call and make your new patient appointment.
 I look forward to seeing you and creating immense value for you.
 To read up on more health and wellness tips follow our blog here.